ivanspajic/SOVA/Subproject2/README.md

 #### Visual Studio GUI:

-8. Go to "Test" menu > "Run All Tests"
+9. Go to "Test" menu > "Run All Tests"

 ## 🔌 Connecting to local database

 The server connects to the database by reading the connection string from a local JSON file.
-It is **not** checked in to GitHub as it contains passwords.
+It is **not** checked in to GitHub as it contains sensitive information.
 [Follow this wiki to create the json file for connection string.](https://github.com/ivanspajic/SOVA/wiki/Set-up-db-connection)